rexrainbow/phaser3-rex-notes/plugins/firebase/room/data-structure.md

         # users in this room.
         users/
             <joinAt>
-                ID - The id of the user.
+                userID - The id of the user.
-                # monitor ID == null for "user kicked-out"
-                name - The name of the user.
+                userName - The name of the user.

         <"channel-"+channel_name> - custom channel